 For many years, Helen volunteered as a doula in partnership with the British Red Cross Mums Project.
 Through the Mums Project, Helen supported large numbers of vulnerable women—mostly working alone, without the assistance of other doulas.

-Despite the intensity of the role, Helen could see that the women she was supporting were benefitting greatly from having a birth companion—so she persisted and vowed to find a way to bring more doulas to the project.
+Despite the intensity of the role, Helen could see that the people she was supporting were benefitting greatly from having a birth companion—so she persisted and vowed to find a way to bring more doulas to the project.

 But Helen was met with a shortage of ready-trained and available doulas in Glasgow.
 Facing limited options and knowing (rightly so) that there must be women out there who would love to help in this way, the initial idea behind Amma was born.